Working with Embedded Local Terminal

 To configure the terminal

-- In the Settings/Preferences dialog (Ctrl+Alt+S), open the Terminal page, and specify the following:
+- In the Settings/Preferences dialog (Ctrl+Alt+S), click Terminal under Tools.
+The Terminal page opens.

 - The desired shell that will run by default, the name of a session tab